 Will curled leaves flatten out?

-Curled leaves on tomato plants will only recover from environmental stress related to heat, water, or humidity.
-If it’s caused by a virus or insect damage, the leaves should be removed, the plant treated with an appropriate insecticide, or miticide and the growing conditions corrected such as soil amendments, or placing the plant in a more suitable location.
+Curled leaves on tomato plants will only recover from the heat, water, or humidity-related environmental stress.
+Suppose a virus or insect damage causes it.
+In that case, the leaves should be removed.
+Treat the plant insecticide or miticide.
+Adjust the growing conditions, such as soil amendments, or placing the plant in a more suitable location.

 Daniel has been a plant enthusiast for over 20 years.
 He owns hundreds of houseplants and prepares for the chili growing seasons yearly with great anticipation.
 His favorite plants are plant species in the Araceae family, such as Monstera, Philodendron, and Anthurium.
 He also loves gardening and is growing hot peppers, tomatoes, and many more vegetables.